cupofskyr/SanityTrack/src/features.md

-# SanityTrack: Feature & Engine Guide
+# Leifur AI: Feature & Engine Guide

-This document provides a comprehensive overview of the SanityTrack application, its features, user roles, and the underlying AI engine.
+This document provides a comprehensive overview of the Leifur AI application, its features, user roles, and the underlying AI engine.
 Use this as a guide for creating documentation and demonstration videos.

 ## 1. Application Overview

-**SanityTrack is an AI-powered operating system for restaurants.** It's designed to automate tedious tasks, provide proactive insights, and empower every member of the team, from the owner to the kitchen staff.
+**Leifur AI is an AI-powered operating system for restaurants.** It's designed to automate tedious tasks, provide proactive insights, and empower every member of the team, from the owner to the kitchen staff.
 It consolidates operations, compliance, team management, and quality control into a single, intelligent platform.

 ---